-Existing condition of the concrete with affect the polished concrete pricing.
+The existing condition of the concrete will affect the polished concrete pricing.
 For example, some concrete may be new and a smooth surface and some may be old and uneven or damaged.
 Even some new concrete can be a bad candidate if not hard troweled or screed-ed properly.

 Many times the existing concrete may be covered in paint or epoxy and many times covered in mastic or glue.

 Other old flooring removal and disposal costs.
 The type of floor that is existing can increase the cost to polish.
 For example, it’s faster to remove floating laminate then ceramic tile and thin-set from a slab.
 The weight is different with regards to disposal.

 The obvious variable expense is the size or square footage of the floor.

 Another cost driver is the linear footage of wall space.
 This usually dictates the amount of edgework required by hand.
 In other words, wide-open spaces are less costly than similar square footage with many dividing walls.
 The time required to complete a job with more wall space can sometimes take twice the time.